Flywheel WordPress Hosting – An In-Depth Everything-You-Need-To-Know Review (With Real Data)

 When it comes to launching a new WordPress website with Flywheel, the final step is the payment section, which is where you can choose a hosting plan and make a payment.
 Alternatively, you can proceed in demo site mode and hold off on entering your payment details and making your site live.

-You also have the option of adding the site to one of your existing Flywheel hosting plans, provided you have free slots on your account.
-You can also choose the location of the data center where your site will be hosted at this point too.
+You also have the option of adding the site to one of your existing Flywheel hosting plans, provided you have free slots on your account, and you can choose the location of the data center where your site will be hosted.
 Once you’ve entered all of the required information, your new WordPress website will be created.

 Managing Your WordPress Websites